AlgoLab/pso-cancer-evolution/README.md

 - `--gamma [FLOAT/STRING]`: Loss rate for each mutation (single float for every mutations or file with different rates) [default: 1].
 - `--k [INT]`: K value of Dollo(k) model used as phylogeny tree [default: 3].
 - `--maxdel [INT]`: Maximum number of total deletions allowed [default: 5].
-- `--tolerance [FLOAT]`: Minimum relative improvement (between 0 and 1) in the last 200 iterations in order to keep going [default: 0.005].
+- `--tolerance [FLOAT]`: Minimum relative improvement (between 0 and 1) in the last 200 iterations in order to keep going, if iterations are zero [default: 0.005].
 - `--maxtime [INT]`: Maximum time (in seconds) of total PSO execution [default: 300].
 - `--multiple [LIST(INT)]`: Multiple runs of the program, with the different number of particles given in input (integers separated by spaces) [default: None].